visit-dav/visit/src/doc/data_into_visit/PlainTextFormat.rst

 Standard CSV (Comma Separated Values) files are read using the ``PlainText`` reader.

 Plain text files are text files with columns of data.
-A single space, comma or tab character separates (e.g. *delimits*) individual values on each line of the file.
+A *single* space, comma or tab character separates (e.g. *delimits*) values in each line of the file belonging to the different columns.
-The ``PlainText`` reader automatically detects the separator character being used.
+The ``PlainText`` reader automatically detects the separator character in use.
 The file can include an arbitrary number of lines at the *beginning* of the file to be skipped.
 Following any skipped lines, the file may include an optional *header* line holding the names associated with each column.
 Plain text files can be used to represent the following types of data: